 “Never Quit Looking” is a global database of missing people, unidentified bodies, and unsolved homicides.
 We want to help your family find missing people and bring justice to the deceased.

 To share a case, please complete one of the forms below.
 Additional information or images can be emailed to firstname.lastname@example.org.
 If there are details you cannot provide, leave that question blank.
 However, please give as much detail as you can.
 There are only three required pieces of information:

 3) Evidence that the case is open and ongoing (e.g., link to the public notice from the police; newspaper article; etc.)

 Our database is managed in English; however, you can submit this form in your native language.
-We will translate your answers to English or use your original language.
 Please use short, simple words and sentences to make translation easier.

 We will remove a notice if we are contacted by the following people:

 · The individual in question (after proof of identity is given)